The blockchain world is in limbo!

-The Blockchain World is in Limbo!
-Why is this?
-Because Blockchain is either in the process of adoption or is under a government-imposed ban.
-Moreover, several societal and governmental agencies have been tasked to find out whether or not laws should be drafted for Blockchain technology.
+Why?
+Because blockchain is either in the process of adoption or is under a government-imposed ban.
+Moreover, several societal and governmental agencies have been tasked to find out whether or not laws should be drafted for blockchain technology.

-Here are some of example of Blockchain Regulation around the world.
+Here are some examples of blockchain regulation around the world.

-2. Blockchain Regulation in India– the Indian Government affirms that Blockchain Regulations are in their final stages.
-In the meantime, the Indian crypto-community is building up efforts to advocate for positive Blockchain regulation.
-Especially, the end of the ban on banking institutions banking ban imposed by the country’s central bank.
+2. Blockchain Regulation in India– The Indian Government affirms that blockchain regulations are in their final stages.
+In the meantime, the Indian crypto-community is building up efforts to advocate for positive blockchain regulation.
+Especially, the end of the ban on banking institutions imposed by the country’s central bank.

-8. Blockchain regulation in South Korea– South Korea regulator drafted six crypto-related bills to the National Assembly.
-In particular, the most recent bill attempts to preserve the freedoms of crypto-traders, by ensuring their privacy, safety, and reliability.
+8. Blockchain Regulation in South Korea– South Korea regulators drafted six crypto-related bills to the National Assembly.
+In particular, the most recent bill attempts to preserve the freedoms of crypto traders by ensuring their privacy, safety, and reliability.

 Did we miss something?
 Let us know in the comment section below.